Extraterrestrial World Tour: Background

 On July 13, 2021, Xue announced the tour by posting the Extraterrestrial World Tour poster on Weibo.
 On July 24, at the Chaole Music Festival, Xue shared the tour is both a concert and a story with a lot of "silly plotlines" that should be "extremely fun."
 Extraterrestrial World Tour opened in October 2021 with two shows in Suzhou followed by two shows in Guangzhou the next month.
 In 2022, due to the COVID-19 pandemic, many of the announced dates were postponed and only the Haikou concert was successfully held on December 24, 2022.
 In March 2023, the tour resumed and for the rest of the tour, Xue mostly maintained the pace of one stop per week and frequently with several shows per stop.

-Xue strives to lessen the burden of travelling to concerts for his fans, promising to meet them "in their hometowns" because his principle is "if I take one more step, you will take one fewer step".
+Xue strives to lessen the burden of travelling to concerts for the attendees, promising to meet them "in their hometowns" because his principle is "if I take one more step, you will take one fewer step".
 In 2023, Extraterrestrial World Tour was listed as one of the tours with the most number of stops.
 Xue performed in 30 of China's 34 provinces with a finale of 18 shows, 6 shows each at 3 stops in different regions of China: northern (Beijing), southern (Shenzhen), and central (Suzhou).

-On October 15, Xue announced on his Weibo that he is extending the tour with additional "Overseas Returned" stadium shows, with the same stage design and setlist as his shows in China, so his overseas fans can have the complete experience.
+On October 15, Xue announced on his Weibo that he is extending the tour with additional "Overseas Returned" stadium shows, with the same stage design and setlist as his shows in China, so his overseas audience can have the complete experience.
 He is the first mainland China artist to hold an international stadium tour.